Skip to main content

 Cash value life insurance is a type of permanent life insurance that offers investment features.
 Assuming you have a good policy construction from a strong insurance carrier, the tax laws afford you substantial tax savings in future years.

 Most cash value insurance policies charge a premium that is sufficient to cover the “cost” of the insurance and build up a little bit of cash value.
 But if you superfund it – contribute more than is needed – you can build up a substantial cash value, which can grow tax-free.
-Many of these policies offer good investment options so you can control the amount of growth.
-When you need the money, withdrawals can be structured to be tax-free.
-This takes some planning to avoid triggering a tax, but the benefits can be well worth the effort.

 Qualified Charitable Contributions

-A qualified charitable contribution is a distribution from an IRA paid directly to a qualified charity.
-You must be over the RMD age, but this deduction allows you to directly reduce your adjusted gross income.
-This is especially relevant to high-income earners; according to a study by IUPUI, 86% of affluent households actually maintained or increased their giving levels during the difficult COVID pandemic period.
-Study after study has shown that charitable gifts grow in importance as income grows.
-If you’re going to give, this can be one of the most tax-efficient ways to make your donations.
+This is especially relevant to high-income earners; according to a 2023 study by Bank of America, 85% of affluent households gave to charitable organizations with the average gift level rising 19% from pre-pandemic levels.
+Study after study has shown that charitable gifts grow in importance as taxable income grows.
+If you’re going to give, this can be one of the most efficient tax-saving strategy for high-income earners to make your donations.

 Donate Highly Appreciated Stock

-Tax saving strategies for high-income earners don’t always have to be complicated.
-Another effective and simple technique is to gift stock directly to a charity.
 If you own stock or any investment that has appreciated significantly over the years, you may be looking at a substantial capital gains tax.
 Those taxes can be avoided entirely if you give the stock to the charity and let the charity sell the stock.
-The charity will not pay any taxes on the sale, will be able to use 100% of the proceeds, and you will maximize your gift and tax deduction.

 Contribute to a Donor-Advised Fund